Building-maintenance-worker-using-laptop

 Equipment longevity

-Carrying out a comprehensive maintenance routine helps prevent equipment downtime from faults or failures.
+Carrying out a comprehensive maintenance routine helps prevent equipment downtime from faults or failures and help assets reach at least their Reference Service Life (RSL).

-Regular inspection and testing will help equipment operate correctly and efficiently and capture any issues that may be arising.
+Regular inspection and testing helps to ensure that equipment is operating correctly and efficiently, capturing issues that may arise.
 Any repairs needed can then be arranged accordingly.

 Carbon Emission Reduction